smikhalevski/roqueform/README.md

 fooField.value // → 'qux'
 ```

-`setValue` can be called multiple times, but the most recent update would be propagated to parent only after
+`setValue` can be called multiple times, but the most recent update would be propagated to the parent only after
 `dispatch`/`dispatchValue` call.

 You can check that the field has a transient value using `transient` property: